shuzhao-li-lab/asari/docs/source/overview.md

 - Transparent, JSON centric data structures, easy to chain other tools

 Input data are centroied mzML files.
-We use [ThermoRawFileParser](https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
+We use ThermoRawFileParser (https://github.com/compomics/ThermoRawFileParser) to convert Thermo .RAW files to .mzML.
-Msconvert in [ProteoWizard](https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats.
+Msconvert in ProteoWizard (https://proteowizard.sourceforge.io/tools.shtml) can handle the conversion of most vendor data formats.

 Install
 -------
 - From PyPi repository: `pip3 install asari-metabolomics`.
 Add `--upgrade` to update to new versions.

 - Or clone from source code: https://github.com/shuzhao-li/asari .
 One can run it as a Python module by calling Python interpreter.
 GitHub repo is often ahead of PyPi versions.

+- Requires Python 3.8+.
+Installation time ~ 5 seconds.

 Use
 ---